History of the Jews in the Roman Empire: Late Roman period

 In spite of the failure of the Bar Kokhba revolt, Jews remained in the land of Israel in significant numbers.
 The Jews who remained there went through numerous experiences and armed conflicts against consecutive occupiers of the Land.
 Some of the most famous and important Jewish texts were composed in Israeli cities at this time.
-The Jerusalem Talmud, the completion of the Mishnah and the system of niqqud are examples.
+The completion of the Mishnah is a prominent example.

 In this period the tannaim and amoraim were active rabbis who organized and debated the Jewish oral law.
 A major catalyst in Judaism is Judah haNasi, who was a wealthy rabbi and one of the last tannaim, oral interpreters of the Law.
 He was in good standing with Roman authority figures, which aided in his ascent to being the Patriarch of the Jewish community in Palestine.
 The decisions of the tannaim are contained in the Mishnah, Beraita, Tosefta, and various Midrash compilations.
 The Mishnah was completed shortly after 200 CE, probably by Judah haNasi.
-The commentaries of the amoraim upon the Mishnah are compiled in the Jerusalem Talmud, which was completed around 400 CE, probably in Tiberias.
+The commentaries of the amoraim upon the Mishnah are compiled in the Jerusalem Talmud, which was completed around 400 AD, probably in Tiberias.

 In 351, the Jewish population in Sepphoris, under the leadership of Patricius, started a revolt against the rule of Constantius Gallus, brother-in-law of Emperor Constantius II.
 The revolt was eventually subdued by Gallus' general, Ursicinus.

 According to tradition, in 359 Hillel II created the Hebrew calendar, which is a lunisolar calendar based on math rather than observation.
 Until then, the entire Jewish community outside the land of Israel depended on the observational calendar sanctioned by the Sanhedrin; this was necessary for the proper observance of the Jewish holy days.
 However, danger threatened the participants in that sanction and the messengers who communicated their decisions to distant communities.
 As the religious persecutions continued, Hillel determined to provide an authorized calendar for all time to come that was not dependent on observation at Jerusalem.

 Julian, the only emperor to reject Christianity after the conversion of Constantine, allowed the Jews to return to "holy Jerusalem which you have for many years longed to see rebuilt" and to rebuild the Temple.
-However Julian was killed in battle on 26 June 363 in his failed campaign against the Sassanid Empire, and the Third Temple was not rebuilt at that time.
+However Julian was killed in battle on 26 June 363 in his failed campaign against the Sassanid Empire.

 During the Byzantine–Sasanian War of 602–628 many Jews sided against the Eastern Roman Empire in the Jewish revolt against Heraclius, which successfully assisted the invading Persian Sassanids in conquering all of Roman Egypt and Syria.
 In reaction to this further anti-Jewish measures were enacted throughout the Eastern Roman realm and as far away as Merovingian France.
 Soon thereafter, 634, the Muslim conquests began, during which many Jews initially rose up again against their Eastern Roman rulers.